KodeckJames/Expo-Themes-Starter-Kit/README.md

 # Welcome to your Expo Themes Starter Kit (Standard) 🎨

+> A useful Expo template to kickstart your Expo projects with pre-configured themes.
+Skip the boilerplate and start building immediately with a clean, organized architecture.

 This template package is part of the [create-expo-themes](https://www.npmjs.com/package/create-expo-themes) CLI tool

 ## How to get started with this template